behaapyy/dual-pruning/exp_cifar/README.md

 Now you can train a model using the pruned dataset that you created in the previous step.
 The `--subset_rate` parameter determines the percentage of data to keep.
 For example, a value of 0.3 keeps 30% of the dataset.

-Use the following command, making sure to update the file paths (`--score-path`, `--mask-path`, and `target-probs-path`) to the files generated in Step 2.
+Use the following command, making sure to update the file paths (`--score-path`, `--mask-path`, and `--target-probs-path`) to the files generated in Step 2.

 ```
 python train_subset.py \